KungumapriyaaMKP/InfosysSpringboard/README.md

 Isha can  u tell sir 2 members are absent soo we will do it tomorrow and also tell to sir that kungumapriya has a output

-Aswini: what happen yesterday , what did sir told?
+Hello guys, can anyone tell what happened in yesterday class,sir said to present on tomorrow ?